tpope/vim-fireplace/README.markdown

 Standard stuff here.  `:Eval` evaluates a range (`:%Eval` gets the whole file), `:Require` requires a namespace with `:reload` (`:Require!` does `:reload-all`), either the current buffer or a given argument.
-There's a `cp` operator that evaluates a given motion (`cpp` for the expression under the cursor). `cm` and `c1m` are similar, but they only run `clojure.walk/macroexpand-all` and `macroexpand-1` instead of evaluating the form entirely.
+There's a `cp` operator that evaluates a given motion (`cpp` for the outermost form under the cursor). `cm` and `c1m` are similar, but they only run `clojure.walk/macroexpand-all` and `macroexpand-1` instead of evaluating the form entirely.